- Create Your Own

 They don't.
 Cubic zirconium, moissanite, and diamond-coated materials, are not diamond.
 These are called "simulants" in the industry.
 These materials have completely different physical properties compared to diamond.

-Why are the terms "cultured" and "laboratory-created" used?
+If lab-created diamonds are the same as mined, why are the terms "cultured" and "laboratory-created" used?

 Gemesis Diamond Company wants to be absolutely certain that it distinguishes diamonds created by man from those grown in nature.
 The terms/descriptors:

--Laboratory-created, lab-grown or man-made diamonds all appropriately describe Gemesis created diamonds.
+-"Laboratory-created," "lab-grown" or "man-made" diamonds all appropriately describe Gemesis created diamonds.

--Cultured has been used for many years to describe commodities that are engineered by man.
+-"Cultured" has been used for many years to describe commodities that are engineered by man.
 That is, where man has found a way to recreate nature's process, so it is a fitting term to describe Gemesis diamonds.
 Though according to the Federal Trade Commission (FTC), it must be used in conjunction with Gemesis created, laboratory-created, or lab-grown.

 Is the term "synthetic" an accurate term to describe lab-created diamonds?

 No. While this term is often used, Gemesis believes it can lead consumers to think the diamonds are fake, artificial or simulants such as cubic zirconia, which is inaccurate.
 The FTC has acknowledged the term synthetic can be misleading to the consumer when describing real, man-made diamonds.
 According to the FTC, "the term is a potentially confusing term, i.e., consumers associate synthetic gemstones with imitation stones."
 The FTC determined that "these other terms ('laboratory-created,' 'laboratory-grown,' '[manufacturer-name]-created') would more clearly communicate the nature of the stone."